corona94/corona94/README.md

-## Hi there, I´m Octavio Mendoza 👋
+<h2>Hi there, I´m Octavio Mendoza 👋</h2>

-## I'm a computer engineer passionate about software development.
+<p>I'm a computer engineer passionate about software development.
 I have over six years of experience in the industry.
 I have solid programming skills and am fluent in various languages.
-Let's learn more about me.
+Let's learn more about me.</p>

 <!--
 **corona94/corona94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.